-Integrative Health Sciences (ISCI) courses provide foundational and specialized science content for most of Maryland University of Integrative Health's (MUIH's) programs.
+Integrative Health Sciences (ISCI) courses provide foundational and specialized science content for most of MUIH's programs.
 For program-specific requirements, please refer to each program's section in the Academic Catalog.

 ISCI coursework enables students to use knowledge of scientific concepts and processes as part of analysis and decision making in healthcare.